 The Most In-Demand Technologies of 2018

-Organizations who embrace the latest technologies are in a constant state of evolution, vying to implement better and faster technology before their competition.
-This translates into intense demand for IT professionals versed in the latest technologies and makes positions in those areas significantly more difficult to fill.
+Organizations who embrace the latest technologies are in a constant state of evolution.
+At the same time, they are vying to implement better and faster technology before their competition.
+This translates into intense demand for IT professionals versed in the latest technologies.
+Meanwhile it makes positions in those areas significantly more difficult to fill.
 While we are already in the midst of a massive IT skills gap, it’s imperative to fully understand current tech trends in the marketplace before looking to hire.
 Read on to explore six of the most in-demand technologies of 2018.

 The Internet of Things